malakMomani/reading-notes/code401/class-07.md

 ---------------------------------------------

 - most common usage is in credit card issues, because it's sensitive data, if I want to know if the user has sufficient credit available to authorize the transaction.

 `Access tokens are the thing that applications use to make API requests on behalf of a user.
 The access token represents the authorization of a specific application to access specific parts of a user's data.
 Access tokens must be kept confidential in transit and in storage`

 - What’s a benefit of using OAuth instead of your own basic authentication? more strong and secure than the basic-auth

-**TERMS**
+**TERMS :**

 *Client ID* : is a public and unique identifier for apps